ardanlabs/gotraining/topics/go/design/composition/README.md

 * Don't group types by a common DNA but by a common behavior.
 * Everyone can work together when we focus when we do and not what we are.

+## Quotes

+_"Methods are valid when it is practical or reasonable for a piece of data to expose a capability." - William Kennedy_

 ## Design Guidelines

 * Learn about the [design guidelines](../../#interface-and-composition-design) for composition.